 Should You Start a Business Podcast?
 5 Questions to Answer First

 Podcasting seems like a crowded space, but it's really not.
 It’s a blue ocean opportunity.
 Especially for expertise-driven businesses who need to build trust with buyers, accelerate network growth, and create endless content.
 If you’re asking yourself, “should I start a podcast?” then you’re in the right place.
-This article explores five critical questions that you need to answer before you launch a podcast for your business:

 1. How would a podcast roll up to your business goals?